 Non-conviction charges

 Before making your adjudication decision, you should carefully review all charges with no conviction disposition.
-Non-conviction charges can the ones below:
+Non-conviction charges can include the ones below:

 - Arrest